lifthrasiir/roadroller/README.md

 Each input can be further configured by input type and action.
 In the CLI you put corresponding options *before* the file path.

-**Input type** (CLI `-t|--type TYPE`, API `type` in the input object) determines the preprocessing step to improve the compression.
-Dropping a file to the input window also tries to detect the correct input type.
+**Input type** (CLI `-t|--type TYPE`, API `type` in the input object) determines the preprocessing step to improve the compression. <!--Dropping a file to the input window also tries to detect the correct input type.-->

 * **JavaScript** (`js`) assumes a valid JS code.
 Automatically removes all redundant whitespace and comments and enables a separate modelling for embedded strings.
 This also works for JSON.